nus-cs2103-AY2324S1/tp/docs/team/quzhetao.md

 ### Project: WellNUS

-WellNUS is a desktop application used by NUS Counsellors to manage and schedule appointmentments with their student clients.
+WellNUS is a desktop application used by NUS Counsellors to manage and schedule appointments with their student clients.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.

 Summary of Contributions:

-* **Enchancements implemented:**
+* **Enhancements implemented:**

 1. To be added.
 2. To be added.